-We documented lacking elevation of CRP in patients with obstructive ileus whereas IL-6 was elevated in this group and its levels were similar to concentrations found in vascular ileus.
-This IL-6 / CRP dissociation may be hypothesized only and its clarifying needs repeated evaluation of mentioned proteins in longer period.
-IL-6 is a main inductor of CRP as a typical 2nd type APP; however dynamics of plasma CRP and IL-6 are different in relation to their successive induction, dissimilar plasma half-life and a role of other CRPinducing factors.
-The possible explanation is a modulating role of TNFa and IL- $1\beta$ in CRP induction.
-These two cytokines are not necessary for CRP activation in vitro; nevertheless they may amplify IL-6 mediated 2nd type APP activation in vivo.
+We documented the absence of CRP elevation in patients with obstructive ileus, whereas IL-6 was elevated in this group and its levels were similar to concentrations found in vascular ileus.
+This IL-6/CRP dissociation may be hypothesized only and its clarification needs repeated evaluation of mentioned proteins during a longer period.
+IL-6 is a main inductor of CRP as a typical 2nd type APP, but the dynamics of plasma CRP and IL-6 are different in relation to their successive induction, dissimilar plasma half-life and a role of other CRP-inducing factors.
+The possible explanation is a modulating role of TNFα and IL-1β in CRP induction.
+These two cytokines are not necessary for CRP activation in vitro.
+However, they may amplify IL-6 mediated 2nd type APP activation in vivo.
 Interactions among cytokines, PCT and APP take place on both local and systemic levels.
-Plasma 'overflow' of IL-1 $\beta$ and other cytokines during SIRS doesn't reflect their tissue expression directly.
-This explanation may be assumed for only mild IL-1 $\beta$ elevation bellow statistical significance in all tested patient groups.
-Prevailing local activities of CRP-inducing cytokines may partially explain disproportion of both CRP and cytokine plasma concentrations, too.
+Plasma 'overflow' of IL-1β and other cytokines during SIRS does not reflect their tissue expression directly.
+This explanation may be assumed for only mild IL-1B elevation bellow statistical significance in all tested patient groups.
+Prevailing local activities of CRP-inducing cytokines may also partially explain disproportion of both CRP and cytokine plasma concentrations.